ensconced/webpack_starter/README.md

 - SASS support
 - CSS autoprefixing with postCSS
 - eslint
+- minification with `Terser` in production mode

 - lodash is included, mostly just as an example of importing a package

 ## Not currently included

-- any setup for production!
 - HMR
-- testing stuff
+- testing

 ## Usage